Gunpey: Gameplay

-Gunpey features a 5×10 cell grid and line fragments spread across it varying from shapes such as caret (∧), inverted caret (∨), left slash (\), and right slash (/).
-The player controls a cursor that can be moved around the playing field.
-The cursor only ability is to flip vertical adjacent cells, allowing the player to move line fragments or switch them with another segment.
-The goal of the game is to piece the broken lines together to form a connected line that connects horizontally from one end to the other.
-After a line is completed, the line will temporarily flash and disappear.
-The player can connect additional branching segments while it's flashing to achieve a combo bonus.
-A bonus is also awarded when all of the line segments are cleared from the playing field.
+Gunpey features a 5×10 cell grid and line fragments spread across it, varying from shapes such as caret (∧), inverted caret (∨), left slash (\), and right slash (/).
+The player controls a cursor that can be moved around the play-field.
+The cursor can only flip vertically-adjacent cells, allowing the player to move line fragments or switch them with another segment.
+The goal of the game is to piece the fragments together to form a connected line horizontally from one end of the screen to the other.
+After a line is completed, it will temporarily flash before disappearing, during which the player can connect additional branching segments to achieve a combo bonus.
+A bonus is also awarded when all of the line segments are cleared from the play-field.